 Glutamate is a naturally occurring amino acid that also functions as a major excitatory neurotransmitter in the brain.
 That means it helps nerve cells communicate.
 While glutamate is essential in proper amounts, too much glutamate can overstimulate the brain, leading to symptoms like poor regulation, speech or language challenges, heightened anxiety, or even aggressive behavior among other symptoms.

-And here’s the catch: glutamate is not only created naturally in the body, we also get it from exogenous sources from a wide range of processed and “natural” foods, often under names like “yeast extract,” “hydrolyzed protein,” “citric acid”, or “natural flavors.”
+And here’s the catch: Glutamate is not only produced naturally in the body.
+We also consume it from external sources through a wide range of processed and even so-called “natural” foods.
+It often hides under ingredient names like yeast extract, hydrolyzed protein, citric acid, or natural flavors.

 For some sensitive children, reducing glutamate in the diet (often through a version of The Reduced Excitatory Inflammatory Diet (REID) created by Dr. Katie Reid, Ph.D. or other low-glutamate diet approaches) can lead to remarkable improvements in symptoms – from regulation to communication, to behavior, and even feeding challenges.

-To explore this more deeply, I hosted a conversation with my friend Andi Stowe of Nourished Blessings, who used the REID Program to support her son’s healing journey.
+To explore this more deeply, I hosted a conversation with my friend Andi Stowe of Nourished Blessings.
+Andi used the REID Program to help her son overcome developmental delays and the symptoms of autism.
 In this interview, she shares:

 What glutamate is and where it hides in foods